• Annual volumes rise 20.4% to €149.3bn, their highest in 5 years

-• Interest spreading to new markets as risk tolerance grows and prices rise.
+• Interest continues to spread to new markets as confidence grows.

 • Retail volumes drop 10% in Q3 while industrial posted the best growth, up 19%.

 • Strong final quarter under way, expected to deliver an annual volume of €145bn.

 Cushman & Wakefield’s latest European capital market research reports that the commercial property sector is enjoying a strong close to the year, with Q3 trading volumes up 17.7% on the same period of 2012 and the market actually seeing its strongest third quarter since before the crisis hit in 2007.

 According to Jan Willem Bastijn, Head of Capital Markets at Cushman & Wakefield, EMEA: “There is now a real momentum building and the real estate sector is set to move quicker than most expect.
 The market is already going through the gears quickly; firstly we had demand moving into second tier core markets, then we had demand in top tier cities in previously overlooked areas like southern Europe, now we have demand for better quality secondary assets in top cities.”